Michelle Thomson: Edinburgh West MP (2015-2017)

-Falkirk East MSP (2021-present)
+Falkirk East MSP (2021-2026)

 Thomson re-joined the SNP in October 2018.
 She was then selected as the SNP parliamentary candidate for the Falkirk East constituency in the Scottish parliamentary elections of May 2021, and she was elected to Holyrood with 47.4% of the vote.
 She endorsed Kate Forbes in the 2023 Scottish National Party leadership election, taking over running her campaign after Ivan McKee stepped back.

 Thomson has been an outspoken critic of Scottish Government actions on gender policy, including voting against the Gender Recognition Reform (Scotland) Bill.
 She submitted a joint amendment to the Bill with Scottish Conservative MSP Russell Findlay which aimed to prevent those charged with sexual offences from changing gender while awaiting trial.
 In 2023, Thomson was named Political Hero of the Year by Holyrood Magazine and was named Backbencher of the Year in 2024.

 During her time in Parliament, she has raised issues affecting the rights of women and girls both at home and abroad.
 This has included bringing forward a motion highlighting the plight of women and girls under Taliban control in Afghanistan and advocating for stronger protections against non-fatal strangulation and the so-called "rough sex murder defense" used by those accused of murdering a sexual partner.

 Thomson sits on the Parliament's Finance and Public Administration Committee, with work including annual scrutiny of the Scottish Government's budget, as well as inquiries into the use of commissioners in Scotland's public service landscape and the cost effectiveness of public inquiries.
 Notably, in 2025 Thomson questioned the Scottish Government's permanent secretary on delays to the implementation of guidance from the Equalities and Human Rights Commission following the Supreme Court's ruling in the case For Women Scotland Ltd v The Scottish Ministers.

 On 29 January 2025, Thomson announced she would stand down at the 2026 Scottish Parliament election.